 By the outbreak of the Civil War, the sprawling Hazard Powder Co. in Enfield covered over 400 acres and included massive infastructure: rolling and granulating mills, woodworking, ironworking and machine shops, packing houses, magazines, hydraulic presses and more.
 In all, there were nearly 125 buildings.

 Power to operate the mills' 25 water wheels and three stream engines came from the nearby Scantic River.
 Canals carried water to the complex, where Hazard also made gun cartridges and fireworks.
-In a vote of employees in the industrial village, the factory zone was even named "Hazardville" in the Colonel's honor.
+In a vote, employeees named the factory zone "Hazardville" in the Colonel's honor.

 Know more about Hazard Powder Co. explosion?
 Email me at jbankstx@comcast.net

-Work at Hazard's company was difficult and often dangerous.
+Work at Hazard's company proved to be difficult and often dangerous.
 In April 1855, Hazard's eldest son, 23-year-old Horace, was mortally wounded by a gunpowder explosion at his father's mill.
-Later that year, a wagonload of powder exploded, killing a teamster and his two horses, injuring a young girl, and damaging the roof of a powder mill.
-The next year, three workers, horribly burned in an explosion, died.
-And in September 1858, the superintendent and three workmen were instantly killed in another blast.
+Later that year, a wagonload of powder exploded, killing a teamster and his two horses, injuring a young girl and damaging the roof of a powder mill.
+The next year, three workers died after suffering horrible burns in another explosion.
+In September 1858, a blast at the factory instantly killed the superintendent and three workmen.

 The company mandated strict safety rules.
 Fearful of sparks setting off gunpowder, Hazard banned iron and steel tools.
-For obvious reasons, so were pipes and matches.
-Workers wore shoes made with wooden pegs instead of iron nails.
-Large, stone blast walls separated buildings.
+For obvious reasons, he also banned pipes and matches.
+Workers wore shoes made with wooden pegs instead of iron nails, and large, stone blast walls separated buildings.
 Even Hazard, though, couldn't plan for unexpected mischief by Mother Nature: In late April 1861, a lightning strike on kegs of powder produced an explosion heard as far away as Hartford.
-No one, thankfully, was injured.
+That blast, thankfully, didn't injure a soul.

 'Human gore': More on deadly Civil War explosions on my blog